Major muscles involved: Anterior and medial deltoids, triceps brachii

 Upward movement phase (spotter):

-Slightly extend the knees, hips, and torso and keep the back neutral when following the bar.
+Slightly extend the knees, hips, and torso, and keep the back neutral while following the bar.

 At the athlete’s signal after the set is completed, grasp the bar with an alternated grip, take it from the athlete, and set it on the floor.